Autovampirism

 Overview

-Autovampirism, clinically termed autohemophagia, refers to the deliberate ingestion of one's own blood, typically drawn from a self-inflicted cut, which in a minority of accounts is described as sexually or emotionally gratifying.
-It is distinguished from interpersonal clinical vampirism, which is focused on another person's blood: where that act is framed as sadistic, autovampirism is framed as self-directed and masochistic.
+Autovampirism, known clinically as autohemophagia (also spelled auto-haemophagia), is the deliberate ingestion of one's own blood, usually obtained from a self-inflicted cut, and in a minority of reported cases described as sexually or emotionally gratifying.
+It is distinguished from interpersonal clinical vampirism, which is directed at another person's blood: where that behaviour is framed as sadistic, autovampirism is framed as self-directed and masochistic.
 This article documents the behaviour descriptively, with no instructional content, and treats it as a marker of underlying distress far more often than a stable erotic orientation.

 History & origins